 Additionally, rosin core doesn’t have corrosive soldering flux.
 This point, however, is moot considering that it won’t leave any residues.
 Still, some variants might leave behind slight residues, and it would help if they were noncorrosive.

-however, it has a narrow range of metals and metal alloys it can work with.
+On the downside, however, it has a narrow range of metals and metal alloys it can work with.
 It is best for copper and brass components with little success in other metals or alloys.

 There are very many different soldering cores, of which rosin core is one of them.
 But have you ever heard of the acid core?